LeandroTheDev/leans_gen/README.md

 ### How to use (online installation version)
 - Download the [arch linux iso](https://archlinux.org/download/)
 - Create the flash usb my recommendation is using [Ventoy](https://www.ventoy.net/en/download.html)
-- After boot in the arch linux use the command ``sh -c "$(curl -sS https://raw.githubusercontent.com/LeandroTheDev/leans_gen/refs/heads/main/leansgen.sh)"``
+- After boot connect to internet if you are not already connected [Arch Linux Wiki - IWD](https://wiki.archlinux.org/title/Iwd)
-- > ``sh -c "$(curl -sS -H 'Cache-Control: no-cache' https://raw.githubusercontent.com/LeandroTheDev/leans_gen/refs/heads/main/leansgen.sh)"`` force remove cache
+- After boot in the arch linux use the command ``sh -c "$(curl -sS https://raw.githubusercontent.com/LeandroTheDev/leans_gen/refs/heads/main/init.sh)"``

 ### How to use (offline installation mode)
 - To do